databrickslabs/dbldatagen/docs/source/DISTRIBUTIONS.md

 ## Beta distribution

-The Beta distribution is the standard choice for modelling bounded proportions and rates that live naturally in the interval [0, 1] — click-through rates, A/B test conversion probabilities, the fraction of budget consumed, or defect rates.
+The Beta distribution is the standard choice for modelling bounded proportions and rates that live naturally in the interval [0, 1].
+This includes click-through rates, A/B test conversion probabilities, the fraction of budget consumed, or defect rates.
 Because its output is natively in [0, 1], a column with `minValue=0.0` and `maxValue=1.0` maps the distribution directly without rescaling artefacts.

 The two shape parameters `alpha` and `beta` jointly control location and skew.
 When `alpha == beta`